-Actions in 2022 financial year
+Actions in 2023 financial year

 QNP is committed to monitoring and continuing to improve its modern slavery risk identification and mitigation.
-QNP made progress in the following areas during the financial year ending 30 June 2022:
+QNP made progress in the following areas during the financial year ending 30 June 2023:

-- QNP re-assessed its top 100 suppliers for modern slavery risk and concluded that two potential high risk tier two suppliers exist within its supply chains.
-These two suppliers are importers of bags manufactured in Thailand. - Both of these suppliers completed QNP's modern slavery assessment questionnaire in the 2022 financial year.
-QNP has reviewed these responses and concluded that the risk of modern slavery in these companies is low based on the current assessment, however acknowledges the risk of modern slavery in these businesses and the need for ongoing close monitoring.
-QNP has two tier one suppliers located in Spain and the UK.
-QNP obtained an updated modern slavery statement from one of the two key overseas suppliers (located in Spain) and has assessed this company as being compliant with its policies.
-QNP has previously obtained a modern slavery statement from the UK supplier.
+- QNP re-assessed its top 100 suppliers for modern slavery risk and concluded that two potential high risk tier-two suppliers exist within its supply chains.
+These two suppliers are importers of bags manufactured in Thailand. - Both of these suppliers completed QNP's modern slavery assessment questionnaire in the 2023 financial year.
+QNP has reviewed these responses and concluded that the risk of modern slavery in these companies is low based on the current assessment, however acknowledges the risk of modern slavery in these businesses and the need for ongoing close monitoring. - QNP has two tier-one suppliers located in Spain (owned by a Japanese company) and the UK respectively.
+QNP obtained an updated modern slavery statement from one of the two key overseas suppliers (located in the UK) and has assessed this company as being compliant with our policies.
+QNP had previously obtained a modern slavery statement from the Spanish (Japanese owned) supplier. - The UK supplier has several group policies that reinforce their commitment to protecting human rights and reiterate their focus on the elimination of modern slavery and human trafficking within their business and supply chains.
+These include: - Code of Ethics; - Supplier Code of Conduct which covers the standards they expect from their suppliers relating to human rights (including specific modern slavery and human trafficking prohibitions); - Ethical and Sustainable Procurement Policy states their commitment to upholding international guidelines and principles, including addressing modern slavery risks and respecting human rights; and - o Platinum and Palladium Supply Chain Policy Statement - The Japanese supplier's Modern Slavery Statement states that they request their suppliers implement measures to eliminate all forms of discrimination and to ban forced labour, child labour and illegal labour and that they give priority to suppliers that accept such responsibilities.
+Matters relating to the preservation of the environment and respect of human rights are also specified in their supplier contracts.